luna-ml/luna-ml/README.md

 [![](https://img.shields.io/pypi/v/luna-ml.svg)](https://pypi.org/project/luna-ml)

-Luna ML provides ML model evaluation environment and display evaluation results as well as leaderboard when models are submitted.
-It works with any ML frameworks you uses and any evaluation criteria you defines.
+Luna ML provides an ML model evaluation environment and displays evaluation results as well as a leaderboard when models are submitted.
+It works with any ML frameworks you use and any evaluation criteria you define.

 <a href="https://luna.staroid.com"><img src="https://luna-ml.github.io/luna/_images/luna-ml_screenshot.png?" width="500"></a>